 A chainlink security fence encloses most of the site.
-A vegetation-free buffer zone is maintained around the entire security fence (PL-2).
+A vegetation-free buffer zone is maintained around the entire security fence (PL-1).
 An eroded area remains under the west security fence.
 The area appears to be stable; the erosion area has not expanded in several years.
 For added security, slats were installed in 2016 in the area beneath the fence to help close the gap.
-Inspectors noted that several of the slats had been removed, allowing enough space for someone to crawl under the fence (PL-3).
-Inspectors replaced the slats (PL-4) during the inspection.
+Inspectors noted that the slats were undisturbed (PL-2).

 There are 11 perimeter signs attached to the security fence.
 Theft of perimeter signs from the south fence line that borders the railroad tracks is an ongoing challenge.
-Since the 2020 inspection, two signs have been cut out of the fence fabric.
-With the replacement of perimeter sign P1 during the inspection, all signs were accounted for.
-No other maintenance needs were identified.
+Since the 2020 inspection, two signs have been cut out of the fence fabric and replaced.
+A few minor maintenance items were noted during this year's inspection.
+Sign P6 could not be located and needs to be replaced.